-- Withdrawal: At any point in the term, a student called to serve may withdraw from PAU by submitting a withdrawal request form found on the PAU portal under the Student Resources page, Registrar Office Forms along with a copy of deployment orders to the Veteran Student Service Office.
+- Withdrawal: At any point in the term, a student called to serve may withdraw from PAU by submitting a withdrawal request form form found on the PAU portal under the Student Resources page, Registrar Office Forms along with a copy of deployment orders to the Veteran Student Service Office.
 The student will receive a full credit of tuition and fees.
 The Registrar's Office will process the withdrawal form, which will them be forwarded to the Business Office so that they can make the appropriate adjustments to the student's account. - Incompletes: Students who have successfully completed the majority of work for a course may be awarded a grade of "Incomplete" at the discretion of the professor.
-Professors are strongly encouraged to grant additional time for students to make up the required work.

-- Final Grades: A final grade option becomes available if the following requirements are met.
-Students must consult with their professors to determine whether these two requirements have been met for a final grade to be awarded: - o The professor determines a sufficient amount of the course work has been completed, and, - o Sufficient information about a student's performance in the course has been obtained.
+Professors are strongly encouraged to grant additional time for students to make up the required work. - Final Grades: A final grade option becomes available if the professor determines a sufficient amount of the course work has been completed, and sufficient information about a student's performance in the course has been obtained.